cncf/tag-security/governance/roles.md

 From this point forward, the security assessment lead will be the primary individual most responsible for driving the security assessment alongside the security reviewers, as well as the project owners.
+The security assessment facilitator will act as a point-of-contact for escalation, and will be responsible for conducting regular check-ins with the team to ensure that the assessment is on-track.

 Near the conclusion of the assessment (i.e. drafts of the self assessment document and the joint review document are published via a pull request against